Pratik8279/Real-Estate-App/README.md

 ## Thank you note
-Thank you all who is giving precious time to visit our little creative project which is made with lot of efforts.
+Thank you all who is giving precious time to visit my little creative project which is made with lot of efforts.